 - Contrast URL

-- · Authorization header
+- Authorization header

 - Ensure that a WAR or JAR file is available in an accessible location.

-In your build pipeline workflow, add the command to download the latest version of the Contrast CLI.
+1. In your build pipeline workflow, add the command to download the latest version of the Contrast CLI .

 '''

-npm i -g @contrast/contrast-cli@latest
+npm install --location=global @contrast/contrast@2.0.0

 '''

-2. Set environment variables for the API key, the organization ID, the Contrast URL, and the Authorization header.
+Set environment variables for the API key, the organization ID, the Contrast URL, and the Authorization header.